 We all have different sleeping postures that we love.
 We sleep on our backs, on our chests, and on our sides.

-However, poor sleeping postures can lead to spinal pain which can be at the neck, upper back, middle back or lower back or pin-like sensations in the shoulder joints radiating down the affected arm or sometimes our legs.
+However, poor sleeping postures can lead to pain which can be at the neck, upper back, middle back or lower back or pin-like sensations in the shoulder joints radiating down the affected arm or sometimes our legs.

-3. Side Sleeping
+Side Sleeping And Shoulder Pain

 When you lie on your left side, we tend to place a lot of pressure on our left shoulder and left hip and also a misalignment of the entire spine.
 Your body automatically twists while in this position and bears a lot of weight on the shoulder and hip, which can lead to shoulder pain.